Updated June 8, 2017

-In response to two public records requests, the University has released emails and electronic documents gathered during the independent investigation of academic irregularities led by Kenneth Wainstein.
+In response to the two largest public records requests in its history, the University has completed its release of emails and electronic documents gathered during the independent investigation of academic irregularities led by Kenneth Wainstein.

-Those records come from a database of nearly 1.7 million unique electronic records compiled by Wainstein’s firm, Cadwalader, Wickersham & Taft LLP, as part of the report released on Oct.
-22, 2014.
+The records originated from a database of about 1.7 million unique electronic records compiled by Wainstein’s firm, Cadwalader, Wickersham & Taft LLP, as part of the report released in October 2014.
 The database contained about 5 million total pages of documents.

-Before public release, the University is legally mandated to review every page to protect privacy rights and, if necessary, to redact or withhold confidential information.
+Carolina is committed to complying with the North Carolina Public Records Law and other state and federal laws.
+The University must review every page of a document to protect privacy rights and, if necessary, to redact or withhold confidential information.

 In conjunction with the release of the Wainstein report, the University previously published 1,129 pages of exhibits and supplementary materials including 229 pages of interview summaries; materials from the Academic Support Program for Student-Athletes; redacted emails from former and current employees; enrollment data about independent studies in the Afro and Afro-American studies department; and documentation of efforts to contact uncooperative witnesses.
 Refer to https://carolinacommitment.unc.edu/reports-resources/supplements/ and https://carolinacommitment.unc.edu/wp-content/uploads/sites/350/2014/10/UNC-FINAL-REPORT-EXHIBITS.pdf

 For more information about the University’s commitment to disclosing public records, refer to https://nextrequest.unc.edu/, an online platform created in 2016 after a review of best practices across the country to make it easy to request public records and to see how the staff responds.